mlian031/ragable/deploy.md

     *   `GOOGLE_VERTEX_LOCATION` (from workflow `env`)
     *   `NEXT_PUBLIC_SUPABASE_URL` (from GitHub secret)
     *   `NEXT_PUBLIC_SUPABASE_ANON_KEY` (from GitHub secret)
 2.  **Runtime Variables (Non-Sensitive):** Required when the application is running on Cloud Run.
-These are configured directly in the `clouddeploy.yaml` target definition under `environmentVariables`.
+These are configured directly in the GitHub Actions workflow (`deploy-cloudrun` step) under the `env_vars` input.
     *   `NEXT_PUBLIC_SITE_URL`
     *   `GOOGLE_VERTEX_PROJECT`
     *   `GOOGLE_VERTEX_LOCATION`
 3.  **Runtime Secrets (Sensitive):** Required when the application is running, but stored securely.
-These are stored in Google Cloud Secret Manager and mounted as environment variables via the `clouddeploy.yaml` target definition under `secretEnvironmentVariables`.
+These are stored in Google Cloud Secret Manager and mounted as environment variables via the GitHub Actions workflow (`deploy-cloudrun` step) under the `secrets` input.
     *   `SUPABASE_SERVICE_ROLE_KEY`
     *   `NEXT_SUPABASE_DB_PASSWORD`
     *   `NEXT_PUBLIC_SUPABASE_URL`